bvarnai/respository-installer/README.md

 ./installer.sh update
 ```

-Updates existing projects in your workspace.
+Updates existing projects in the current directory.

 ---

 ## FAQ

+To be added

 ## Development notes